-North End McNabs Island
+Northwest End McNabs Island

-The north end of McNabs Island includes a range of natural and cultural heritage features.
+The northwest end of McNabs Island includes a variety of natural and cultural heritage features.
 Public use and enjoyment of this area of the island must occur within the context of an over-riding emphasis on protection.
 Fort Ives, which the Province has committed to protect and maintain, will become a major attraction.
-The north end of McNabs Island also contains numerous archaeological sites pertaining to early island settlers, as well as several trails.
-The Tea House, the former Finlay property, and the former Hugonin-Perrin estate, the latter with its wealth of introduced flora, are located in this zone.
+The Tea House, the former Finlay property which was last occupied by the Farrant family, the site of the former Detention Barracks (on top of the drumlin immediately east of Garrison Pier), and the former Hugonin-Perrin estate, the latter with its wealth of introduced flora, are located in this zone.
 Fort Hugonin, should it be acquired by the Province, will also become a significant attraction.

-Maugher Beach and Strawberry Battery
+Maugher Beach, and Strawberry Battery